inamjr/GitSearchApp/README.md

 	private int numOfStars;
 ```

-After the annotation is done in your src/main/resources file you need to configure your data base in Java with a
+After the annotation is done, in your src/main/resources file you need to configure your data base in Java with a
-link(to your data base) username and passwordwhen.
-As soon connection is established, run the app to populate
+link(to your data base) username and password, when the connection is established, run the app to populate
-the database you should have this (as shown below)
+the database.

+Below is an image of how the backend should look.

 ![](Backend.PNG)